Where You Left Them

 Harry Hardisty

-I'm Harry - I started dadhugsforyoursoul on the morning of 13th February this year (2025), an hour after having the idea.
+I'm Harry - I started dadhugsforyoursoul on the morning of 13th February 2025, an hour after having the idea.
 I've been through some extremely challenging times and am proud to have done 'the work' and come out of the other side, happier, healthier and more peaceful.
 Now I want to reach as many people as possible to help them to do the same.
 I believe strongly that time is not actually a healer - Work is.
 I built this entire channel, business and following on the principle that it provides everything that I so desperately needed back then - it's not passive advice, it's active healing and tools.
 Big Hug

 Emma Corbett